-- 1. Shall be consistent with the most current county solid waste management plan.
+1. Shall be consistent with the most current county solid waste management plan.

 11:7.19a.
-Section 6116: Other schools and instructions.
+Sector 6114-5 and 6116.
+Business Schools, Computer and Management Training and Other schools and instructions.

-- 1. Use is subject to all applicable zoning code requirements and land development regulations. - 2.
-Facilities are limited to 3,000 square feet. - 3.
-Architecture of new structures must complement the nearby community and be compatible with the character of the area. - 4.
-Services are limited to 20 students at any one time. - 5.
-Owner/operator must provide proof of all outside agency approvals for services provided. - 6.
-Hours are limited to 7:00 a.m. to 7:00 p.m., Monday to Friday and 7:00 [a.m.] to 5:00 p.m. on Saturdays. - 7.
-Structures must meet buffering and screening requirements per article 12. - 8.
-Off-street parking must be accommodated on-site. - 9.
-Off street parking is prohibited within the building setback. - 10.
-One flat two-sided business sign not larger than four square feet per face is permitted to identify the business.
-Signs shall not be illuminated. - 11.
-Use of existing structures is subject to fire marshal and building official review and approval. - 12.
-Facilities must be served by sewer systems or by septic systems sized appropriately to meet DHEC minimum standards for the use and size.
+1. Use is subject to all applicable zoning code requirements and land development regulations.
+2. Facilities are limited to 3,000 square feet, except in the Village Commercial Zoning District where facilities are limited to 7,500 square feet.
+3. Architecture of new structures must complement the nearby community and be compatible with the character of the area.
+4. Services are limited to 20 students at any one time.
+5. Owner/operator must provide proof of all outside agency approvals for services provided.
+6. Hours are limited to 7:00 a.m. to 7:00 p.m., Monday to Friday and 7:00 [a.m.] to 5:00 p.m. on Saturdays.
+7. Structures must meet buffering and screening requirements per article 12.
+8. Off-street parking must be accommodated on-site.
+9. Off street parking is prohibited within the building setback.
+10. One flat two-sided business sign not larger than four square feet per face is permitted to identify the business.
+Signs shall not be illuminated.
+11. Use of existing structures is subject to fire marshal and building official review and approval.
+12. Facilities must be served by sewer systems or by septic systems sized appropriately to meet DHEC minimum standards for the use and size.